 But there can be only one winner – Volkl Violas

-Our favourite all-mountain girl’s ski of 2016 is suited best to hard-pack, but is optimal all around the mountain, due to its tip rocker.
+Our favorite all-mountain girl’s ski of 2017 is suited best to hard-pack, but is optimal all around the mountain, due to its tip rocker.
 At 74mm underfoot they are able to cope with any conditions and a radius of 15m allows the skier to carve as they wish.
 High sidewalls are great for carving, when carving the whole ski feels solid yet fluid.

-The Violas are lightweight, responsive and smooth, as well as our favourite ski of 2016.
+The Violas are lightweight, responsive and smooth, as well as our favorite ski of 2017/2018 session.

 Final words and conclusion